 One of my major roles is to provide educational and technical assistance, presentations, and workshops to community groups, governments and organizations seeking to learn about Iowa’s economy, the changes it has undergone, and the consequences of economic change for regions, communities, and households.

-I study a wide range of Iowa-specific topics to include definitive work on the economic contribution of biofuels production to Iowa’s economy, the regional economic consequences of advanced biofuels production, local foods assessments, wind and solar industry economic impacts, industrial and occupational change, and the demographic and economic consequences of rural transformation in Iowa and the Midwest, to name just a few recent topics of scrutiny.
+I study a wide range of Iowa-specific topics to include the economic contribution of biofuels production to Iowa’s economy, the regional economic consequences of advanced biofuels production, local foods assessments, wind and solar industry economic impacts, industrial and occupational change, and the demographic and economic consequences of rural transformation in Iowa and the Midwest, to name just a few recent topics of scrutiny.
 I also interact frequently with regional and national media sources seeking information about Iowa's economy, its demography, and the changes the state has endured over the decades.

 I have worked at ISU since 1989, and before that I worked at the University of Iowa from 1981 to 1989.
 I am a South Dakota native, a veteran of the U.S. Army, and I’m known to run very long distances for no good reason.